madgik/exareme2/README.md

     2.the database to which the resulting table will be visible to(in case of monetdb via remote tables)

 These functions in the wrapper have 3 purposes:
-1. Calling the underlying SQL udfs
+1.Calling the underlying SQL udfs
-2. Dealing with the creation of the resulting table in the correct database, as defined by the caller of the function and
-3. Dealing with the creation of remote tables that will make the resulting table visible to other databases as defined by the caller of the function
+2.Dealing with the creation of the resulting table in the correct database, as defined by the caller of the function and 3.Dealing with the creation of remote tables that will make the resulting table visible to other databases as defined by the caller of the function

 These function will return the name of the table that contains the results of the udfs.
 Since the caller defines which dbs will have access to the table, the table table name is enough to proceed with the data flow of the algorithm.
 That obviously means that the wrapper functions ought to guarantee that the returned table is accessible to the nodes(native and broadcast nodes) that the caller of the wrapper function defined